New York's 77th State Assembly district

 New York's 77th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Democrat Latoya Joyner since 2015.
+The district has been represented by Landon Dais following a special election in 2024, succeeding Latoya Joyner.

 Geography

 District 77 is located in The Bronx, comprising portions of Claremont, Concourse, Highbridge, Mount Eden and Morris Heights.

+The district overlaps (partially) with New York's 13th and 15th congressional districts, the 29th, 31st, 32nd and 33rd districts of the New York State Senate, and the 8th, 14th, and 16th districts of the New York City Council.